FrankYang-17/FrankYang-17.github.io/_pages/about.md

 My primary research interest focus on **Foundation Models for Multimodal Learning**.
 I am also interested in **Causal Inference** and **Reinforcement Learning**.
 My overarching research goal is to build reliable and generalizable multimodal intelligence, with a focus on developing principled methods that integrate vision, language, and structured reasoning under real-world conditions.

-Currently I am working on **Efficient Pretraining and Fine-tuning of Multimodal Large Language Models** and **Unified Models (Any-to-Any)**.
+Currently I am working on **Efficient Pretraining and Fine-tuning of Multimodal Large Language Models**.

-*If you are interested in partnering on research projects, offering internship opportunities or exchange programs, I would be thrilled to connect with you.* 😄
+*I am actively seeking research discussions and collaboration opportunities, so feel free to contact me!* 😄

 # 📝 Publications